SeanKilleen/seankilleen.github.io/_includes/_i-want-you.md

 See a typo?
 Come across an issue?
-You can [create an issue report][new issue link] or even better, [fork this repository][fork link], fix the issue yourself, and submit it as a pull request.
+You can [create an issue report](https://github.com/SeanKilleen/seankilleen.github.io/issues/new) or even better, [fork this repository](https://github.com/SeanKilleen/seankilleen.github.io), fix the issue yourself, and submit it as a pull request.